FGRibreau/import-tweets-to-mastodon/README.md

 #### Need help?

-This project is open-sourced as is.
+- This project is open-sourced as is.
-I won't do free support.
+- I won't do support for free.
-If you really want support please consider [sponsoring me](https://github.com/sponsors/FGRibreau)
+- If you really want support please consider [sponsoring me](https://github.com/sponsors/FGRibreau) :+1: